quanzo/metaparam/README.md

     "type" : "metaparam",
     "data" : {
         "title" : "Page title",
         "description" : "Avoid using this method just for lulz.
-It can be very dangerous opposite your daily fun stuff."
-		"keywords" : "keywords"
+It can be very dangerous opposite your daily fun stuff.", "keywords" : "keywords"
     }
 }
 ```